-“Bike for the Cure 2022” is a 550 mile bicycle ride, south on the Outer Banks and the Carolina coasts to Savannah GA.The 37th Annual HDSA is in Atlanta GA on June 9-11, 2022.
+“Bike for the Cure 2023” is a 650 mile bicycle ride, from Corpus Christi TX northeast off the Gulf Coast, and across Louisiana to New Orleans LA.The 38th Annual HDSA is in New Orleans LA on June 1 – 3, 2023.
 In 1967, Marjorie Guthrie, the widow of famed folksinger Woody Guthrie, founded the Committee to Combat Huntington’s Disease, which in 1983 became the Huntington’s Disease Society of America.
 The mission of HDSA is to improve the lives of everyone affected by HD and their families.
-As in the prior 21 rides, the purpose of the ride is to heighten public awareness of Huntington’s Disease and to raise funds for family services and research towards a cure.
+As in the prior 22 rides, the purpose of the ride is to heighten public awareness of Huntington’s Disease and to raise funds for family services and research towards a cure.

 Historic Notes on the Route

 The ride will start in Corpus Christi on May 27 and end June 1 in New Orleans.
 Mary Ann and her husband Scott purchased a camper van.
 Therefore they will be able to have a place to eat and sleep on their way to the start of the ride, during the ride, and back home after the ride.

 Corpus Christi is Latin for “Body of Christ”, the Catholic sacrament of Holy Communion.
 It was founded in 1519.
 It is now the 8th most populous city in Texas.
 It is a semi-tropical humid bay which is the 5th largest port in the United States.
 It is the original home of the restaurant chain “Whataburger.”